utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/publish-private-network-elements-with-api.md

 }
 ```

-You will find your new folder in the Private API Network's root Home directory:
+You can also find your new folder in the Private API Network's root Home directory:

 ![The new Private API Network folder](https://assets.postman.com/postman-docs/v10/private-network-new-folder-created.jpg)